Commit-Boost/commit-boost-client/docs/docs/developing/commit-modules.md

 # Commit Modules

-Commit-Boost provides an open platform for developers to create and distribute commitment protocol sidecars. **Commit Modules** are the primary way to add custom logic — they run as sidecar processes alongside the PBS and Signer services, and can request signatures from the proposer.
+Commit-Boost provides an open platform for developers to create and distribute commitment protocol sidecars. **Commit Modules** are the primary way to add custom logic: they run as sidecar processes alongside the PBS and Signer services, and can request signatures from the proposer.

 > **For system context**, see the [Architecture Overview](../architecture/overview.md).